MatejS89/BI-PA2-CPP/Aurorion/assets/DOCUMENTATION.md

 - 'escape': Close and save the game

 Use these controls to navigate the world, interact with objects, attack enemies, and manipulate blocks.

+## Sources

+The textures were downloaded from: https://anokolisa.itch.io/sidescroller-pixelart-sprites-asset-pack-forest-16x16.
+The map was created using the Tiled app: https://www.mapeditor.org/.
+The game design was inspired by: https://lazyfoo.net/tutorials/SDL/ and by the book SDL Game Development (Packt Publishing) by Shaun Mitchell.